 Once you find a theme that you like, you need to install it on your site.
 Here’s how to install a WordPress theme (click for a more detailed guide):

-- Going to Appearance → Themes in your WordPress dashboard
+- Go to Appearance → Themes in your WordPress dashboard

 - On the next screen, search for the name of the theme that you found